CPT Codes

 Disclaimer: The information here is NOT meant to replace the sound advice of a billing and coding expert.

 Below is a list of the most common CPT codes (procedure codes) used in a PM&R and interventional pain management clinic.
 Electrodiagnostic (EMG/NCS) codes are also included.
-These have all been updated for the most recent 2013 changes.
+These have all been updated for the most recent 2017 changes.
 Feel free to make coding tips in the comments below.

-Note: Fluoro needle guidance is built in to SI joint (27096), transforaminal ESIs, medial branch blocks, radiofrequency ablation (RFA) and facet injections; therefore, you can NOT bill for fluoro separately for these procedures.
-But you CAN bill separate fluoro guidance codes (77002 for non-spinal, and 77003 for spinal) for interlaminar ESI and peripheral joints/ligaments/bursa (hips, shoulders, iliolumbar ligament, troch bursa, etc.)
+Remember: Use the -50 modifier when performing BILATERAL procedures below.
+Note: Fluoro needle guidance is built in to SI joint (27096), transforaminal and interlaminar ESIs, medial branch blocks, radiofrequency ablation (RFA) and facet injections; therefore, you can NOT bill for fluoro separately for these procedures.
+But you CAN bill separate fluoro guidance codes (77002 for non-spinal) for peripheral joints/ligaments/bursa (hips, shoulders, iliolumbar ligament, troch bursa, etc.)

 Joints and Bursa – Injection or Aspiration